xmy314/Mech325-Deus-Ex-Machina/readme.md

 # Mech 325, Deus ex Machina.

-## TO USE THIS REPO
+Good Luck in MECH 325.

+## Installation

-Install Local Latex Compiler.
+1. Install Local Latex Compiler.

-- people hade success with https://miktex.org/
+   People had success with [miktex.org](https://miktex.org/), try that.

-  Install Latex Packages until it can compile `latex_output/main.tex`.
+2. Install Latex Packages until `latex_output/main.tex` can be compiled.
-  Install Local Python Environment.
+3. Install Local Python Environment.

+   Install from the offical website [python.org](https://python.org/downloads/) and **add it to path**.

-  Install necessary python Packages with `pip install -r requirements.txt`.
+4. Install necessary python Packages with `pip install -r requirements.txt`.

-run `git update-index --skip-worktree main.py` and `git update-index --skip-worktree latex_output/solution.tex`.
-So the specific question being solved is not tracked in the repo.
+5. Run `git update-index --skip-worktree main.py` and `git update-index --skip-worktree latex_output/solution.tex`.
+So the specific question being solved is not tracked in the repo, and update through `git pull` won't override them.

-## TO SOLVE A PROBLEM WITH THIS REPO.
+## Using this repo

+### General Procedure

 1. Go to examples folder, copy content of the respective file into main.py.
 2. Replace the values as you see fit.
 For more variable names, use `list_vars(context)`.